 Return to the oven for an other long while.
 Be patient, I swear it’ll pay off!

+And there you have it.
+Look at how gorgeous that is!
 Oh, how I wish you could smell it, and taste it too.

 Unfortunately, the only way for you to do that is to make your own batch.
 Or invite yourself for dinner!